Wendy's: Menu

 Wendy's offers two different hamburger patties, a "Junior" 1.78 oz patty and a "Single" 4 oz patty.
 The 4-ounce patties are sold in single, double, and triple configurations, and the 1.78-ounce ones in single and double.
 The previous size of 2 oz per junior patty was reduced in 2007 to save money.
+The chain's patties are known for being square instead of round; as more square patties can fit onto a single grill over round.
 Originally, Wendy's had only two kinds of chicken sandwiches, fried and grilled.
 The spicy chicken sandwich started out as a promotion.
 It was later put on the menu full-time in 1996 because of its popularity and its ease of preparation; it used the same condiments as the standard fried chicken sandwich.

 The Frescata line of sandwiches also went from being promotional items to main menu items; after going through several revisions, the Turkey and Swiss and the Ham and Swiss were put on the menu full-time.
 They were discontinued in mid-December 2007.
 Occasionally, some Wendy's restaurants offer a fried fish sandwich.

 In 1988, Wendy's was the first fast-food chain to create a single-price-point "value menu" where all items listed on that menu were priced exclusively at 99¢.
 That menu was modified in 2007, with prices ranging from 99¢ to $2.00.

 Breakfast

 Wendy's served breakfast beginning in 1985, but that endeavor proved unsuccessful.
 In mid-2007, Wendy's started serving breakfast again in its U.S. and some Canadian locations.
-While approximately 12 Wendy's restaurants in the U.S. and its territories have been serving breakfast since 2006, Wendy's has not had a company-wide breakfast offering.
+While approximately 12 Wendy's restaurants in the U.S. and its territories had been serving breakfast since 2006, Wendy's did not have a company-wide breakfast offering until 2020.

-The 2007 breakfast menu is different from the ones featured in 1985, and is structured similarly to the lunch/dinner menu, with "value meals" and various sides like blended fruit.
+The 2007 breakfast menu is different from the ones featured in 1985 and is structured similarly to the lunch/dinner menu, with "value meals" and various sides like blended fruit.
 Menu items include several breakfast sandwiches served on biscuits, "frescuits", and Kaiser rolls, breakfast burritos, and side orders of hash browns, muffins, and cinnamon sticks.
 To avoid problems encountered with the 1985 breakfast, the 2007 menu was designed for ease of operation, lower cost, and reduced preparation time.

 In January 2016, Wendy's announced a transition plan to serve only cage-free eggs by 2020 in all U.S. and Canadian locations that serve breakfast.

 In September 2019, Wendy's announced it would launch a nationwide breakfast menu in March 2020, including a breakfast version of its Baconator, a Frosty-inspired coffee drink, and a honey butter chicken biscuit.
 That menu includes 19 items.
+It began offering new a cinnamon roll-like baked good via a partnership with Cinnabon in February 2024, and this came on top of other recent additions like a breakfast burrito that resembled something from Taco Bell and a sandwich similar to the McMuffin from McDonalds, as reported by CNN.